SUNDAY 18 OCTOBER 2025

 WORKSHOP - WRITING THROUGH SOUND: Crafting audio fiction

-Jessica Hamilton - 9:30am - 12:00pm, TATHRA BEACH HOUSE
+Jess Hamilton - 9:30am - 12:00pm, TATHRA BEACH HOUSE

 This workshop will guide participants through a sound-based writing practice, from place-based active listening to crafting creative audio fiction.
 It will be an immersive and interactive session that gives an introduction into writing for audio, considering sound as a character and creating a fiction podcast.
 Suitable for writers with projects at any stage, whether you already have an idea for a fiction podcast or are simply curious to take a new approach to your writing practice.